emacs-eask/cli/docs/content/en/Getting Started/Basic Usage.md

       --no-proxy            set no-proxy to host                                                                                                [string]
   -v, --verbose             set verbosity from 0 to 4                                                                                           [number]

-For more informatiion, find the manual at https://emacs-eask.github.io/
+For more information, find the manual at https://emacs-eask.github.io/
 ```

 ## The `eask` Command